 Shoulder ligaments are most commonly injured in dislocations of the ball and socket joint.
 These are generally forceful injuries and frequently require and emergency room visit to have the joint reduced (put back into place).
 A shoulder Separation involves the Acromioclavicular Joint (ACJ) which is the outer part of the collar bone and involves tearing of the ligaments that hold the joint together.
 Learn more about the shoulder.

-The most common injury is called a gamekeepers thumb and is a tear of the ligament between the base of the thumb and the wrist bones.
+The most common type of ligament injury is called a gamekeepers thumb.
+Gamekeepers thumb is a tear of the ligament between the base of the thumb and the wrist bones.
 These commonly occur during a fall when you’re holding something in your hand, such as a ski pole or the handlebars of a bike.
 Learn more about the hand.

 Ligament injuries can be very painful similar to fractures and prompt evaluation is recommended.
 One of our physician providers can evaluate you and provide the best treatment plan for your injury.